 The Dawn Drug Rehabilitation Centre Thailand

 Going to drug rehab for addiction recovery and turning past failures and negative situations around, overcoming dependencies and replacing them with positive behaviours is the start of the process of recovery.

 At The Dawn Rehab we can help you to overcome drug and alcohol addictions and get your life back on track.
 We have a full time doctor and 24 hour nursing to provide closely supervised medical detoxes.
 Our programme costs a fraction of rehab centres in the West yet offers the same high quality treatment delivered by a team of qualified counsellors with decades of experience of helping addicts.

 We also treat co-occurring disorders including depression, anxiety and trauma and have a full time psychiatrist on our clinical team.
 Our combination of the best of Western and Eastern treatments includes therapeutic massage, guided meditation and gentle yoga and healthy, nutritious food.
 All our accommodation is in stylish private rooms with satellite TV and attached bathroom.

-To find out more about how The Dawn can help you beat addiction, call +66 63 048 4877 today to speak to one of our friendly addiction specialists or fill out the form here and we will get in touch with you shortly.
+To find out more about how The Dawn can help you beat addiction, contact us today to speak to one of our friendly addiction specialists we will get in touch with you shortly.